lethedata/x220_x230-Mod_Kits/README.md

 There are a multiple Thinkpad X220 and X230 mod kits floating around.
 This repo attempts to provide some clarity regarding the differences of each.

-Information here may be inaccurate as finding informatoin without direct access to the boards is rather
+Information here may be inaccurate as information comes second hand without direct access to the boards.

 ## Known Mod Kits